bvisonl/redis-seer/README.md

 * **port:** Port on which `RedisSeer` will listen for requests.

-* **master:** The master server to set initially.
-If failover is enabled then this is not required as the boot process will ask the servers which one is the master.

 * **readSlaveOnly:** This will avoid sending commands such as `GET` to the current master.

 * **enableFailover:** Setting this to true will trigger a failover process when the master fails.